tytydraco/yessleep/out/My_friend_started_a_new_weight_loss_treatment.md

 He patted me on the shoulder, then scurried out of the kitchen.
 He vanished around the corner with the bottle still in his hand.
 I heard the bathroom door close and I was left alone—alone with the fridge and its contents.

+I looked around, even in the dark I could see just how filthy his kitchen was.
+Wreaking dirty dishes filled the sink and the garbage overflowed with rotting garbage and leftovers.

-His fridge was cleaner than an operating room, the little flasks perfectly aligned.
+But his fridge was cleaner than an operating room, the little flasks perfectly aligned.
 The sterile light cast a huge shadow of my obese figure, engulfing the entire room.
 I looked down at my gut.
 I could barely see the tips of my shoes poking out.
 I looked back into the fridge and picked up another jar, examining the eel inside.
 The more I looked at it, the less intimidating it became.
 I was becoming more fascinated; I had never seen anything like it.
 But imagining myself trying to swallow it made my stomach turn.

 Why was I putting in all this work when Mike was cheating?
 Why should I have to suffer?
 I didn’t think he would mind, or notice, if I took just a single sample.
 No, no that was wrong.
 I wasn’t a thief.
 But lying to me.
 Making me think there was something wrong with me.
 For months.
 That was so much worse.
 Was I really going to steal from my friend?
 Hearing the toilet flush, I had to make my decision quickly.